 - FreeDV GUI User Manual in HTML or PDF – How to get started, notes on advanced and new features in the latest versions of FreeDV

-- FreeDV Technology – An overview of the technology inside FreeDV digital modes
+- FreeDV Technology – An overview of the technology inside the legacy FreeDV digital modes

 - ezDV – Our latest hardware device for FreeDV with Wi-Fi support